 A Note on Hardware Storage for Verge

-There may be other brands of hardware wallet that do but I wouldn’t recommend them without researching them first.
+There may be other brands of hardware wallets that do but I wouldn’t recommend them without researching them first.
 If you know something I don’t, then let me know and I’d be more than happy to check it out and get back to you!

 Before you decide which XVG wallet is the one for you, I have a few suggestions…